-- 1. Write the names of the substances to be tested on the test tubes. - 2.
-Put about a three-finger width of each liquid into a test tube. - 3.
-Using tweezers, hold an indicator paper in each sample and make a note of the color that becomes visible. - 4.
-Also write down the number that has been assigned to this color on the container for the indicator paper.
+- 1. Write the names of the liquids to be tested on the test tubes. - 2.
+Guess which liquid is the most acidic, second most acidic, etc. and write down the order here:

+- 3. Put about a three-finger width of each liquid into a test tube. - 4.
+Insert the names of the liquids in the table below. - 5.
+Using tweezers, hold an indicator paper in each sample and make a note of the number/color that becomes visible. - 6.
+Tick the boxes in the table accordingly.